My name is Mitchell Waite and my team and I have developed a radical

 Our engine gets around this by presenting a visual interface to whatever field mark you select first.
 Each step narrows the search results

 to help locate the bird you saw.
 Try the

 900 birds in the database, each having a magnificent hand painted illustration, a bird call (the sounds it makes) that you can listen to and extensive species accounts.
 Here is an example of the

 The technology behind Whatbird.com is called

-and the example for creating a bird guide to identify birds and for bird watching
+which is a method and system for portable and desktop computing devices to allow searching, identification and display of items in a collection.
+The whatbird web site example is for creating a bird guide to identify birds and for bird watching

 is just one of Percevia's extremely useful capabilities.
 The

 Percevia® search engine offers a new level of